ouya/docs/enable_xiaomi_support.md

 * [Unreal](unreal.md#xiaomi-initialization)
 * [Unity](unity.md#xiaomi-initialization)

+## Is Running on OUYA Hardware

+Calls to `OuyaFacade.isRunningOnOUYASupportedHardware` will fail on Xiaomi if the `OUYA Framework` is previously not installed.
+Avoid making calls to `isRunningOnOUYASupportedHardware` in your Xiaomi builds.

 ## Disable Xiaomi Screensaver

 * The Xiaomi screensaver should be disabled while your game is running.